nashville-software-school/front-end-milestones/1-the-static-web/learning-materials/HTML_101.md

 ## Block elements vs inline elements

-Just touch on this by showing how some elements fill the width of their parent and some don't.
-Planting the seed for later when we begin styling.

 A [block element](https://developer.mozilla.org/en-US/docs/Web/HTML/Block-level_elements) is an element that has, but may not be limited to, the following characteristics:

 + If no width is set, will expand naturally to fill its parent container